 Alternative Routes for Children Coming to the UK

-If your child needs more than a short visit, alternative UK visa routes apply.
-Children aged 4-11 attending UK independent fee-paying schools require a Child Student Visa, with one accompanying parent eligible for the Parent of a Child Student visa.
-For children of British citizens, the Parent of a British Child visa leads to settlement.
-Marriage Visitor visas apply when children attend a UK wedding.
+If your child needs more than a short visit, a different route applies.
+Children aged 4-11 at UK independent fee-paying schools need a Child Student Visa, with one parent eligible to accompany.
+Children of British citizens, adopted children joining settled parents, and children attending a UK wedding each have their own route.

 | Route | For | Settlement? |